-Part 2 - Reflections on the impact of recession on Consultancy Services
+Part 2 - Reflections on the Impact of Recession on Consultancy Services

 We recently wrote an article that reflected on the Employment Market and Business Confidence, recent statistics on GDP, Insolvencies and Job Advertisement Volumes.
 We outlined the statistics that could impact business confidence, and the business responses we can naturally expect under these conditions.
 In brief, as a result of the current conditions, organisations are being financially prudent and need to ensure any spend results in true value for their organisations, especially when the risk of getting it wrong could end up in cost-driven restructures and redundancies, or reputational damage.